 Millions of people use Google Maps daily to help them get to tricky destinations in areas they’re unfamiliar with.

-It’s regarded as an excellent service that is massively helpful to drivers and commuters alike.
+It's generally regarded as an excellent service that is massively helpful to drivers and commuters alike.

 However, the map guided her onto the Utah State Route 224 – a major road with no sidewalks.